Participatory budgeting by country: New York City

 New York City's Participatory Budgeting process (PBNYC) is the largest in North America.
 The process began in 2011–2012 as a pilot program in four City Council districts.
-In its eleventh year (2021–2022), PBNYC has grown to include 30 of the city's 51 districts.
+By its eleventh year (2021–2022), PBNYC had grown to include 30 of the city's 51 districts.
 Community members in each district decide how to spend at least $1 million of their City Council member's discretionary funds.

 PBNYC cycles run from early fall through the spring.
 Districts hold neighborhood meetings to collect ideas for community improvement projects.
 Idea collection is focused particularly on hard-to-reach communities, such as immigrants with limited English proficiency, youth, senior citizens, and public housing residents.
 Volunteers then research community needs and work with city agencies to turn ideas into concrete proposals.
 The proposals are put to a community vote, which is open to any resident of the district over the age of 14.
 City agencies implement the winning projects.
 In the 2014-2015 cycle, 23% of participants either had felony convictions or were under the age of 18; over 25% were not born in the U.S.; almost half earned under $50,000 per year; and 57% identified as people of color.

 A voter-approved amendment to the New York City Charter in November 2018 created a new Civic Engagement Commission (CEC) which was charged with designing and implementing a citywide Participatory Budgeting process to start in 2020.
 This commission extends participatory budgeting beyond the budgetary constraints of the City Council, centralizing coordination and drawing resources from mayoral expense funding instead of discretionary capital funds committed by individual City Council members.
 The CEC has also implemented other civic engagement initiatives, including a mobile community center and poll site interpretation services.

 Before receiving funding for a citywide process, the CEC first ran two localized processes.
 First was "It's Our Money" in 2019, which distributed $100,000 to five youth-focused projects submitted by organizations serving young people.
-Winners were voted on by youth between ages 9-24, out of fifty total project submissions.
+Winners were voted on by youth between ages 9–24, out of fifty total project submissions.
 Second was "The People's Money" in 2021, which allowed residents of the 33 neighborhoods hit hardest by COVID-19 to vote on how to distribute $1.3 million for local projects.

 The most recent iteration of citywide participatory budgeting is also called "The People's Money" and allocates $5 million to fund local projects across the city.
 As of October 2022, it is in the idea generation phase, where individuals and organizations can submit proposals.
 Idea generation will be taking place both in-person with 86 partner organizations and on the CEC's online platform.
 Once finalized, all NYC residents age 11 and older will be able to vote on which proposals receive funding, with the goal of implementing winning projects starting in 2024.